 Watch the clouds

-Make explorer walking sticks (cover stick with doubled-sided tape, children stick objects they find to it)
+Make explorer walking sticks (cover part of the stick with doubled-sided tape, children can stick objects they find loose on the ground to it)